coldrye-testing/junit-testing/file-assertions/README.md

 ### File Content Level Assertions (FileAssertions.assertEquals(...))

-- not to be used with very large files unless you have plenty of both time and memory in order to handle the load, so keep it crisp and fixtures.simple
+- not to be used with very large files unless you have plenty of both time and memory in order to handle the load, so keep it crisp and simple
 - does not work with binary files, if you need a binary diff, you will have to use different tools
 - there will never be any content level ``assertNotEquals`` assertions, use ``assertEquals`` with the proper fixtures for that purpose